fluencelabs/examples/aqua-examples/echo-greeter/Readme.md

 /dns4/kras-09.fluence.dev/tcp/19001/wss/p2p/12D3KooWD7CvsYcpF9HE9CCV9aY3SJ317tkXVykjtZnht2EbzDPm
 ```

-Any one of the peers will do and we can deploy our services with the `fldist` tool by providing the peer id of the host node and the location of the Wasm module(s) and configuration file defining the service.
+Any one of the peers will do and we can deploy our services with the `aqua` cli tool by providing the peer id of the host node and the location of the Wasm module(s) and configuration file defining the service.

 ```text
 # deploy greeting service